Province of New York: Townshend Acts

 In 1768, a letter issued by the Massachusetts assembly called for the universal boycott of British imports in opposition to the Townshend Acts.
 In October, the merchants of New York agreed on the condition that the merchants of Boston and Philadelphia also agreed.
 In December, the assembly passed a resolution which stated the colonies were entitled to self-taxation.
 Governor Moore declared the resolution repugnant to the laws of England and dissolved the assembly.
 The De Lancey faction, again with Sons of Liberty support, won a majority in the assembly.

-In the spring of 1769, New York was in a depression from the recall of paper boycott and the British boycott.
+In the spring of 1769, New York was in depression from the recall of the paper boycott and the British boycott.
 By the Currency Act New York was required to recall all paper money.
 London allowed the issuance of additional paper money, but the attached conditions were unsatisfactory.
 While New York was boycotting British imports, other colonies including Boston and Philadelphia were not.
 The De Lanceys tried to reach a compromise by passing a bill which allowed for the issuing of paper currency, of which half was for provisioning of the troops.
 Alexander McDougall, signed a 'Son of Liberty', issued a broadside entitled To the Betrayed Inhabitants of the City and Colony of New York which was an excellent piece of political propaganda denouncing the De Lanceys for betraying the liberties of the people by acknowledging the British power of taxation.
 The Sons of Liberty switched their allegiance from the De Lanceys to the Livingstons.
 Alexander McDougall was arrested for libel.

 Conflict between the Sons of Liberty and the troops in New York erupted with the Battle of Golden Hill on January 19, 1770, where troops cut down the fourth Liberty Pole which had been erected in 1767.

 In July 1770, the merchants of New York decided to resume trade with Britain when news arrived of Parliament's plan to repeal the Townshend Duties and to give permission for New York to issue some paper currency.
 The Sons of Liberty were strongly opposed to the resumption of trade.
 The merchants twice polled their members and went door to door polling residents of New York and all polls were overwhelming in support of resumption of trade.
 This was perhaps the first public opinion poll in American history.